RyanKung/k8s_vagrant/README.md

 https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/

- Optimization has been made under the circumstances of Chinese network.
-The vagrant/ansible will do three things:
+ Optimization has been made under the circumstances of Chinese networkThe vagrant/ansible will do three thinges:

 1. Setup a k8s cluster with 1 master and 2 slaves.
 2. Setup a private docker image on k8s master.